-- Make sure there are no sharp knives on the table within your child's reach. - Unbreakable plates or bowls are ideal for small children, who often decide their meal is finished when their plate hits the floor.
+- Make sure there are no sharp knives on the table within your child's reach. - Also be aware of the danger of table cloths.
+Children are able to pull on them to access things on the table. - Unbreakable plates or bowls are ideal for small children, who often decide their meal is finished when their plate hits the floor. - When your child no longer needs their high chair, make sure they are sitting at the right height for the

-- When your child no longer needs their high chair, make sure they are sitting at the right height for the table, otherwise they will find it difficult to eat. - Use cushions, booster seats or even sit them on your own or someone else's lap, but always make sure they are sitting safely.
+- table, otherwise they will find it difficult to eat. - Use cushions, booster seats or even sit them on your own or someone else's lap, but always make sure they are sitting safely.